Youth Council

 Funds will be used to purchase food supplies to fill Backpack Program food bags that are sent home with students at the end of each week.

-Funds support the Cadet Program's back-to-school event in August, purchasing additional school supplies for families who attend.
+Funds support back-to-school event in August, purchasing additional school supplies for families who attend.

 Children’s Advocacy Protection Center – Chance Facility Dog